ZoneMinder/zmeventnotification/docs/guides/breaking.rst

 Version 5.16.0 onwards
 ~~~~~~~~~~~~~~~~~~~~~~~~~
+- To help with this 'big bad breaking change', I've provided an upgrade script.
+  Run it by invoking ``hook/config_upgrade.py -c /etc/zm/objectconfig.ini`` and
+  inspect results before overwriting your old config.

 - This is going to be a big bad breaking change release, but continues the path
   to unification between various components I've developed.
 - All the ml code has now moved to pyzm and both local hook and mlapi use pyzm.
 This means